tiagoc-santos/AASMA/README.md

-# AASMA
+# Ad Hoc Overcooked

+Projec made for the Autonomous Agents and Multi-Agent Systems course.
 Train and evaluate an ego agent for ad-hoc teamwork in Overcooked.
 The main entry point is `src/training.py`, which can both train a new model and evaluate/render gameplay.

 ## Quick start